Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `getJPX` -- to request a time series of JP2 images as one JPX file;
 - `getJP2Image` -- to request one JP2 image.

 The API server reacts to the `getJPX` call by querying its database of image metadata, constructing a list of filenames to be used, passing the list to the program that will create the JPX file (`kdu_merge` or `hv_jpx_merge`), and making the resulting JPX file available to the `esajpip` server.
-Finally, the server sends back to the JHelioviewer client a JSON response which contains the JPIP URI to use.
+Finally, the server sends back to the client a JSON response which contains the JPIP URI to use.
 The client connects to that URI and starts interacting with the JPIP server.

 JPX files can be of two types: